AgathiyanB/DevOps-Course-Starter/README.md

 $ cp .env.template .env  # (first time only)
 ```

 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like development mode (which also enables features like hot reloading when you make a file change).
+There are two variables, API_KEY and TOKEN that need to be filled in with your details so the application can authenticate.
 There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/1.1.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.

 ## Running the App